anit/sc-components/README.md

 ## sc-components

-Simple UI components that we reuse across all of our apps.
+Simple angular UI components that we reuse across all of our apps.

 ## Installation